 Cruise down the DVP and you’ll find the Evergreen Brick Works at 550 Bayview Avenue.
 The former industrial site has been transformed into a thriving eco oasis brimming with flora and fauna.
 Its mission is to “create greener models for urban living”, so you can sleep well knowing you’re helping a seriously eco-friendly initiative with your wedding dollars.
 The space can accommodate everything from intimate parties to huge 2000-person receptions, so you can take advantage of it no matter how large your guest list.

-Head to Sash & Bustle (779 Queen Street East) in Riverside to try on a dress by LAUDAE, a new Vancouver-based design house that is committed to handcrafting comfy, modern dresses in a sustainable way.
+Book an appointment at Sash & Bustle (779 Queen Street East) in Riverside to try on a dress by LAUDAE, a Vancouver-based design house that is committed to handcrafting comfy, modern dresses in a sustainable way.
 They even offer fashion tips on how to repurpose and wear your LAUDAE garment after your wedding day.
-You may also want to consider stepping outside of city bounds to visit The Modern Bride.
-This Guelph boutique, located at 54 Carden Street, has a partnership with Trees for Guelph that packs quite the environmental punch.
+You may also want to consider stepping outside of city bounds to visit The Modern Bride in Guelph.
+This eco-friendly wedding boutique, located at 15 Wyndham Street North (on the 3rd floor of the historic Petrie Building), has a partnership with Trees for Guelph that packs quite the environmental punch.
 For every dress purchased a tree is planted, so not only will you land a stunning frock, you’ll also help out Mother Nature.

 Vert, located at 963 Dovercourt Road, takes pride in being Toronto’s “original green caterer”.
 The company has has been committed to working with local and organic ingredients and reducing waste since 2005, and isn’t stopping anytime soon.
 Its wedding menu options include eats like lobster tail, crab cakes, tempura tofu salad and dijon chicken croquettes.
 If you can’t do the west end, Leaf + Bone (235 Broadview Avenue) also works with ingredients that are ethically sourced and eco-friendly to create amazing meals.

 Don’t forget about dessert!
-Tori’s Bakeshop (2188 Queen Street East) is an east end gem that’s all about keeping things organic and eco-friendly.
+Tori’s Bakeshop (2188 Queen Street East; 430 Front St. East) is an east end gem that’s all about keeping things organic and eco-friendly.
 Whether you’re looking to wow your guests with a multi-tiered vegan confection or want to fill your sweet table with drool-worthy donuts, cupcakes and brownies, this bake shop is worth a visit.
-Image: Tori Vaccher